bjanik/ft_select/README.md

         Use arrows to move through.

-        Press space key to select/unselected an argument
+        Press Space key to select/unselected an argument

-        Press delete to delete the argument on which the cursor points to.
+        Press Delete to delete the argument on which the cursor points to.

-        Press escape to quit the programm.
+        Press Escape to quit the programm.

-        Press "Enter" to display on Standard Output the list of selected arguments.
+        Press Enter to display on Standard Output the list of selected arguments.